Best Cheap Health Insurance in Wisconsin (2025)

 Health insurance in Wisconsin costs an average of $608 per month if you pay full price or $117 per month if you qualify for discounts based on your income.

 - Age has a big impact on your health insurance costs.
-In Wisconsin, the cost of health insurance increases by an average of 28% between the ages of 21 and 40.
-And rates more than double between age 40 and 60.
+In Wisconsin, the cost of health insurance increases by an average of 28% between the ages of 21 and 40 — and more than double between age 40 and 60.

 - The plan tier you choose also affects how much you pay.
 A higher-tier plan, such as Platinum or Gold, will cost more each month than a Silver or Bronze plan.
 But you'll pay less when you visit the doctor or get a prescription filled with the higher-tier plan.